aiven/aiven-docs/docs/products/clickhouse/howto/create-dictionary.md

 ---
 title: Create dictionaries in Aiven for ClickHouse®
-sidebar_label: Create dictionary
+sidebar_label: Create dictionaries
 ---

 Create dictionaries in Aiven for ClickHouse® to accelerate queries for better efficiency and performance.

 ## Dictionaries in Aiven for ClickHouse

-A dictionary is a key -> attribute mapping useful for low latency lookup queries, when often looking up attributes for a particular key.
+A dictionary is a key-attribute mapping useful for low latency lookup queries, when often looking up attributes for a particular key.
 Dictionary data resides fully in memory, which is why using a dictionary in JOINs is often much faster than using a MergeTree table.
 Dictionaries can be an efficient replacement for regular tables in your JOIN clauses.